leejoneshane/laravel/README.md

 # Work with SSL

-This image can use letsencrypt SSL certificate, but before send request to letsencrypt, you should registered a FQDN, and complete DNS configuration. use the environment variable below to tell the container:
+This image can use letsencrypt SSL certificate, but before send request to letsencrypt, you should registered a FQDN and complete DNS configuration. use the environment variable below to tell the container:

 __DOMAIN=the.site.fqdn__

-Then you should conect to the container's console, command below:
+Then you should lunch to the container's console, command below:

 docker exec laravel bash

+And run the script to get SSL certificate:

 #>gencerts.sh

-Wait a second you should get your SSL certificate.
+Wait a second you should get your certificate.

 # Login to admin panel